AI-Focused Retrospectives for Team AI Working Agreements

 Make the agreement visible

-An AI retro that ends with “we should use AI better” will not change much.
-Turn the agreement into small, owned actions.
+An AI retro that ends with "we should use AI better" leaves the workflow untouched.
+Turn each part of the agreement into a small, owned action that can move through the team's normal work.

-Example: a QA team agrees AI is useful for first-pass test ideas, but humans still own risk analysis, coverage, and final test design.
+Example: a QA team uses AI for first-pass test ideas.
+Humans own risk analysis, coverage, and final test design.

 Track whether the agreement improves the workflow: fewer review loops, clearer handoffs, safer use of internal context, and more confidence from people who were unsure what was allowed.

 Use HeyRetro to build custom AI-retro prompts, collect anonymous input, and turn agreement updates into action items.
-Start from the template library, then adapt the columns for opportunities, risks, standards, and experiments.
+Adapt a template with columns for opportunities, risks, standards, and experiments.

-If the team needs a stronger action habit first, read how to make retro actions stick.
+Teams that need a stronger action habit can read how to make retro actions stick first.